Sawors/Simple-Youtube-Downloader/README.md

 ### How to install
-This tool can be used right after downloading it without the need for an installation (portable).
+This tool can be used right after downloading without the need for an installation (portable).
 However if you want to use it from the command line using directly `ytdl` regardless of the directory you need to go to a few extra steps.
 For the moment you have to perform the installation by hand, an installer should be provided eventually.